MarcoABCorrea/look-at-the-sky/README.md

-w# Look at the Sky
+# Look at the Sky

 ## Description